 Personal Counseling Center

 The Student Health Center provides comprehensive and confidential physical and mental health services for all full-time undergraduate students during the academic year.
 The Student Health Center also provides relevant health and wellness programming including screenings on nutrition, physical activity, alcohol and other drug use, tobacco, stress, and general wellness.
 The center provides laboratory services but does not provide x-ray or surgical services, treatment for major illnesses, or allergy shots.
-The staff refers students who need those services to either a local hospital or off-campus provider.
+The staff refers students who need those services to either a local hospital or an off-campus provider.
 All visits to the health center are free.
 There is a charge for any testing or referrals off campus, as well as prescriptions dispensed by the providers.
 To find out more about how to make an appointment, click the following link: https://health-center.providence.edu/

 Complete Medical Record: All incoming freshmen and transfer students are required to submit a complete medical record on forms supplied by the College and signed by their provider.
 It is the responsibility of each student to update his or her medical record whenever there is a change in health status, insurance, or other relevant information.
 Every student is required to have medical insurance and must provide proof of insurance.